dstaflund/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1 and 2
+## Project Overview: Stage 1, 2, and 3

-This project contains Stages One and Two of Udacity's Mobile Web Specialist Nanodegree.
+This project contains Stages One, Two, and Three of Udacity's Mobile Web Specialist Nanodegree.

 Stage One converts a static web website into a design that's responsive on different sized displays and accessible for screen reader use.
 It uses service workers to